If you have ever been responsible for growing a team or making a new hire, you'll be familiar with the fees and costs that can rack up.

 It's worth noting that over 70% of in-house solutions fail to source 90% of their vacancies themselves.
 Also take into account that if you're running the recruitment process internally, you need to consider the costs of marketing your brand, updating the careers page of your website and the time cost of making your own shortlists (on average agencies source successful candidates 2–4 weeks quicker than in-house recruitment teams).

 5. Invisible Costs To Business

 This includes managers taking time out of their schedule to interview, screen CVs and train new hires.
-There is also usually considerable cost to the business just by waiting for someone to be hired.
+There is also usually a considerable cost to the business just waiting for someone to be hired.
 Often employees will be doing the work of two people while waiting for the new addition to the team.

-While these might not seem to directly impact a company's bank balance, the effect on production level is almost always a costly one.
+While these might not seem to directly impact a company's bank balance, the effect on the production level is almost always a costly one.
 This is truest when there is pressure to hire and the wrong person is offered the job.